balb/SpaceBusDriver/SPECIFICATION.md

 4. The player drops off the passenger by getting close to the Destination Planet.
 5. Upon successful drop-off, the player's score increases, and a new passenger immediately spawns back at the Home Planet, restarting the loop.

 ### 2.3.
-The Alien
+The Aliens
-- A single alien acts as the primary obstacle.
+- Multiple aliens act as the primary obstacles, each with a unique speed and appearance.
-- The alien constantly and directly moves towards the player's current position at a fixed speed.
+- **AI Behavior:** Aliens have two states: roaming and chasing.
+    - **Roaming:** When the player is far away, aliens move slowly in random directions, changing course every few seconds.
+    - **Chasing:** When the player comes within an alien's detection radius, it will begin to actively and directly chase the player at its top speed.
-- The alien collides with the world boundaries.
+- The aliens collide with the world boundaries.
-- Contact between the player's bus and the alien results in a "Game Over".
+- Contact between the player's bus and any alien results in a "Game Over".
+- **Red Alien (Fast):** The most dangerous alien, it moves at a high speed, forcing the player to stay alert.
+Its appearance is aggressive.
+There are 4 in the world.
+- **Green Alien (Medium):** The original alien, it moves at a moderate speed and poses a standard threat.
+There are 6 in the world.
+- **Purple Alien (Slow):** The least dangerous alien, it moves slowly and is easier to evade, but can still corner an unwary player.
+Its appearance is sluggish or sleepy.
+There are 6 in the world.

 ### 2.4.
 Game World & Camera
 - The game world is a large, rectangular area, equivalent to a 4x4 grid of screens (3200x2400 pixels).
 - The main camera smoothly follows the player's bus as it moves through the world.
 - The world has hard boundaries.
-The player bus and the alien cannot pass through the edges of the world and will collide with them.
+The player bus and the aliens cannot pass through the edges of the world and will collide with them.
 - The Home and Destination planets are placed far apart to encourage exploration of the large map.

 ## 3. Scoring & UI